-In 2016 Mr. Pfeffer was named Music Director of the Lyric Opera Company of Guatemala, after conducting the company's inaugural production of Verdi's Rigoletto.
-In the following seasons he conducted in Guatemala new productions of L'Elisir d'Amore, La Bohème, and La Traviata.
+In 2016, Pfeffer was appointed as the Music Director of the Lyric Opera Company of Guatemala after conducting the company's inaugural production of Rigoletto.
+As Music Director, he continued to lead the company’s new productions of L'Elisir d'Amore, La Bohème, and La Traviata in subsequent seasons.

-Mr. Pfeffer holds a Master's Degree in Orchestral Conducting as a student of Alan Gilbert at The Juilliard School, as a recipient of the Bruno Walter Scholarship.
-Upon graduation from Juilliard he was awarded the Charles Schiff Conducting Prize and the Norman Benzaquen Career Advancement Grant.
-He also holds a Master's Degree and Professional Studies Diplomas in Piano Performance and in Orchestral Conducting from Mannes College of Music, and is a graduate of The Metropolitan Opera's Lindemann Young Artist Development Program.
-He was a recipient of grants from the Bagby Foundation for the Musical Arts and the America-Israel Cultural Foundation.
-Among his teachers were Pnina Salzman, Vadim Monastyrski, Gideon Hatzor, Michael Wolpe, André Hajdu, Victor Rosenbaum, Carl Schachter, Claude Frank, Byron Janis, Alan Gilbert, and Richard Goode.
+He holds a Master's Degree in Orchestral Conducting from The Juilliard School, where he studied under Alan Gilbert as a recipient of the Bruno Walter Scholarship.
+He was awarded the Charles Schiff Conducting Prize and the Norman Benzaquen Career Advancement Grant upon graduation.
+Pfeffer also earned Master's Degrees and Professional Studies Diplomas in Piano Performance and Orchestral Conducting from Mannes College of Music.
+He was a fellow at the Metropolitan Opera's Lindemann Young Artists Development Program and subsequently served as Assistant Conductor and Assistant Chorus Master at the Metropolitan Opera.
+He has received grants from the Bagby Foundation for the Musical Arts and the America-Israel Cultural Foundation.
+Pfeffer studied with esteemed musicians such as Pnina Salzman, Vadim Monastyrski, Gideon Hatzor, Michael Wolpe, André Hajdu, Victor Rosenbaum, Carl Schachter, Claude Frank, Byron Janis, Alan Gilbert, James Levine, and Richard Goode.